Azure/bicep-registry-modules/modules/lz/sub-vending/README.md

 ### Example JSON Parameter File

 These parameters would need to be declared in the Bicep file using them (currently not present in the above provided Bicep samples).
-Note that it is not necessary to use JSON files here since in the proposed design pattern, the Bicep file would be the source of parameters.
+Note that it is not necessary to use JSON parameter files here since in the proposed design pattern, the Bicep file would be the source of parameters.

 ```json
 {